penghcn/acme-rs/README.md

 eab_kid | -    | `<eab_kid>`, for Google Trust Services
 eab_key | -    | `<eab_hmac_key>`, for Google Trust Services
 ssl_dir | -    | Path to copy the ssl certificate files to after issue/renew.
 Such as /www/ssl
 ca      | le   | Case-insensitive.
 The defalut is "le", which stands for Let's Encrypt.
 ZeroSSL can be abbreviated as "Z","z","zero".
-Google Trust Services as "g" alg     | ec3  | Case-insensitive.
+Google Trust Services as "g","gts" alg     | ec3  | Case-insensitive.
 Algorithm abbreviation: ec2,ec3,rsa2,rsa4, which are secp256r1,secp384r1,rsa2048,rsa4096 log     | info | Case-insensitive.
 Log level: info,debug,trace